lax1dude/eaglercraft-motd-1.8/README.md

 ## Compiling and Contributing

-First, download the latest [EaglercraftBungee jar](https://github.com/LAX1DUDE/eaglercraft/blob/main/stable-download/java/bungee_command/bungee-dist.jar) in stable-download on [LAX1DUDE/eaglercraft](https://github.com/LAX1DUDE/eaglercraft/)
+First, download the latest BungeeCord and EaglercraftXBungee jar

 **Make a new java project in Eclipse/IDEA/etc and add 'src' folder in this repository as the source code folder**

-**Then, add your EaglercraftBungee jar ([bungee-dist.jar](https://github.com/LAX1DUDE/eaglercraft/blob/main/stable-download/java/bungee_command/bungee-dist.jar)) to the java project's Build Path and refresh**
+**Then, add your BungeeCord and EaglercraftXBungee jar to the java project's Build Path and refresh**

 Export the contents of 'src' folder of the project to a JAR file to compile the plugin